Manual Machining

 axial runout

-A type of alignment describing the workpiece when one end is concentric and the other is not.
-A part with axial runout is eccentric.
+A type of misalignment describing a cylindrical workpiece when one end is concentric and the other is not.
+Axial runout on an engine lathe means the workpiece is not parallel with the machine spindle.

 bar stock